October 6, 2025

 Companies with high STP rates can reduce processing costs by using AP automation to ensure invoices flow through seamlessly, minimizing human intervention and error risks.

-4. Number of invoices processed per full-time employee
+5. Number of invoices processed per full-time employee

 This metric measures the productivity of your AP team by tracking how many invoices a single full-time employee (FTE) processes within a given period.
-A higher number signals greater efficiency, while a lower number may indicate bottlenecks, manual inefficiencies, or the need for process improvements.

-Invoices Per FTE = Total Number of Invoices Processed / Number of Full-Time AP Employees
+Invoices per FTE = Total number of invoices processed / Number of full-time AP employees

-5. Invoice exception rate
+6. Invoice exception rate

 The invoice exception rate measures the percentage of invoices that require manual intervention due to errors or discrepancies.
 A high exception rate slows down processing, increases labor costs, and introduces payment delays, making it a key metric for AP efficiency.